Lavishq/tracking_zk-and-books/zk_april.md

+### july 18-26
+- health, interviews, learnings, and so on
+- rn testing new email commit

+### july 17
+- some chess, reading
+- learning btc script

+### july 16
+- some chess, reading, new aniep
+- learning btc script

 ### july 15
 - got rid of tonns of tabs
 - learning about btc script and also considering golang and bugs but nvm (if there is a contest w/ > 20d will think then)